 It is possible that the OLAP cubes have not been processed, which would present the user with a blank window when they attempt to access the OLAP database.
-To determine is a cube has been processed the following steps can be taken:
+To determine is a cube has been processed, you can take the following steps:

 - Open the Jet Data Manager